portworx/lcfs/lcfs/README.md

 When a shared file is modified in a layer, its metadata is copied up completely which includes the inode, whole directory or whole bmap depending on the type of file, all the extended attributes etc).
+Shared metadata may still be shared in cache, but separate copies are made on disk when dirty inode is flushed to disk.

 Initially after a copy up of an inode, user data of file is shared between newly copied up inode and original inode and copy-up of user data happens in